bkalan011/hiking-guide/README.md

 # Hiking Guide

 Hiking Guide is a web application which helps users to find trails near where they are based.
-As a keen hiker I had a lot of fun building this, it's Vanilla JS based and it was one of the last projects I built before I started to learn React.
+As a keen hiker I had a lot of fun building this, it's Vanilla JS based and it was one of the last JS projects I built before I started to learn React.

 **Technologies Used:**